· Updated May 13, 2021 · By James Cridland · 4.8 minutes to read

 We do not give any personally-identifiable data about our subscribers to any third party.
 We may aggregate information in a non-personal way for current/potential advertisers, or for bragging rights.

 You can unsubscribe directly from every newsletter: there’s an unsubscribe link in every one.
-That will instantly stop our daily emails to you, and will send you user account deletion information.
+That will instantly stop our daily emails to you, and will send you full user account deletion information.

 Our website and servers

 Our websites and database is hosted within the EU.
 We use a mixture of EU and non-EU email servers.
 Received email is mirrored on global infrastructure operated by a variety of organisations.